xak2000/nomad/website/source/docs/job-specification/sidecar_service.html.md

 ## `sidecar_service` Examples

-The following example is a minimal `sidecar_service` stanza with defaults
+The following example is a minimal `sidecar_service` block with defaults

 ```hcl
   connect {